RatJuggler/guinea-bot/README.md

 TWITTER_ACCESS_TOKEN_SECRET
 ```
 ## Installing as a service
-First edit the `guinea-bot.service` file and add any command line options you need.
-Then copy the file to `/etc/systemd/system` to
+First edit the `guinea-bot.service` file and add any command line options you need, making sure to keep them within the command
-create a systemd unit service.
+quotes.
+Then copy the file to `/etc/systemd/system` to create a systemd unit service.
 ```
 $ sudo cp guinea-bot.service /etc/systemd/system
 ```